Building Payment Brand Strength: Why Your Logo Tells Only...

 2. Transaction Experience Ownership

-Customize checkout pages with your color scheme, fonts, and messaging
+- Customise checkout pages with your colour scheme, fonts, and messaging

 3. Settlement and Reporting Control